 Lets talk about the triggers.
 Some of these you hear as common triggers - caffeine, red wine, chocolate, but some are lesser known like lemons and nuts!
 This list was compiled based on years of research from Dr. Buchholz patients.
 Most contain some form of tyramine (aged or fermented foods) or histamine (citrus, nuts, aged cheese).
 According to WebMD “tyramine can cause nerve cells in your brain to release the chemical norepinephrine.
 Having higher levels of tyramine in your system -- along with an unusual level of brain chemicals -- can cause changes in the brain that lead to headaches.”

 Histamines, according to MBG Health,“cause your blood vessels to swell, or dilate, so that your white blood cells can quickly find and attack the infection or problem.
 The histamine buildup is what gives you a headache and leaves you feeling flushed, itchy and miserable.
 This is part of the body’s natural immune response, but if you don’t break down histamine properly, you could develop what we call histamine intolerance.”

-The following are triggers according to the Heal Your Headache migraine diet:
+Triggers according to the Heal Your Headache Migraine Diet:

 Caffeine - coffee, tea, sodas.
 Unfortunately decaf coffee and tea should be avoided as well since most contain chemical triggers and are not fully decaffeinated .
 The best substitute you can find are CO2 or Swiss Water Processed decaf coffees which are naturally processed and 99.9% caffeine free.